vao211/IOT_junk_sorting/README.md

 # IOT Junk Sorting

 ## Overview
-IOT Junk Sorting is an IoT-based project designed to automatically sort waste into categories such as metal and organic materials.
-The project aims to educate children about waste sorting and promote environmental awareness through an intuitive and engaging system.
+IOT Junk Sorting is an IoT-based project designed to automatically sort waste into categories such as metal and organic materials using the YOLOv3 object detection model.
+The project aims to educate children about waste sorting and promote environmental awareness through an intuitive, user-friendly system.

 ## Features
-- **Automatic Waste Sorting**: Identifies and sorts waste into metal and organic categories using ESP32 Camera and OpenCV.
+- **Automatic Waste Sorting**: Utilizes YOLOv3 and ESP32 Camera to identify and classify waste into metal and organic categories.
 - **Control Interface**: Provides a Tkinter-based GUI for monitoring and managing the sorting process.
 - **IoT Integration**: Connects Arduino Uno and ESP32 Camera to collect data and control hardware components like servos and a conveyor belt.